netdata/netdata/docs/Running-behind-apache.md

 ## Netdata on a dedicated virtual host

-You can proxy Netdata through apache, using a dedicated apache virtual host.
+You can proxy Netdata through Apache, using a dedicated Apache virtual host.

-Create a new apache site:
+Create a new Apache site:

 ```sh
 nano /etc/apache2/sites-available/netdata.conf